-The Doctor of Business Administration (D.B.A.) is designed for candidates who, having already completed a Master's program, are looking to further develop their practical and theoretical knowledge of the principles that govern global business.
-The WU D.B.A. program emphasizes advanced decision making and leadership skills as well as in-depth knowledge of theory and applied research.
+The Doctor of Business Administration is designed for candidates who, having already completed a master's program, are looking to further develop their practical and theoretical knowledge of the principles that govern global business.
+The Doctor of Business Administration program emphasizes advanced decision making and leadership skills as well as in-depth knowledge of theory and applied research.
 Students have the opportunity to explore challenges facing business today, including corporate social responsibility, globalization, and managing change.
-In keeping with our commitment to working adult professionals, we have one of the few doctoral programs in Southern California that allows students to complete their doctoral studies in a hybrid or online format.
-The performance outcomes which are required for the completion of the program include: class participation, response to discussion questions, writing research papers, group assignments, case study analyses, quizzes, mid-term and final examinations (Comprehensive Learning Assessments), and a Doctoral Dissertation.
+In keeping with our commitment to working adult professionals, we have one of the few doctoral programs in Southern California that allows students to complete their doctoral studies on campus or online.
+The performance outcomes which are required for the completion of the program include: class participation, response to discussion questions, writing research papers, group assignments, case study analyses, quizzes, mid-term, and final examinations (Comprehensive Learning Assessments), and a Doctoral Dissertation.